triton-inference-server/model_navigator/docs/quick_start.md

 ## Optimize Model

-Optimizing models using Model Navigator is as simply as calling `optimize` function.
+Optimizing models using Model Navigator is as simple as calling `optimize` function.
 The optimization process requires at least:

 - `model` - a Python object, callable or file path with model to optimize.